Hold Me Now (Johnny Logan song)

 "Hold Me Now" is a song written and recorded by Irish singer-songwriter Johnny Logan.
 It in the Eurovision Song Contest 1987 held in Brussels, resulting in his second win at the contest, as well as the country's third victory.
-It reached #1 in Ireland, but reached #2 in UK, Norway, Sweden, Germany, they were all held off the top spot in UK, Norway and Sweden by Whitney Houston's smash single I Wanna Dance With Somebody (Who Loves Me), except in Germany where the song was held off by Madonna's major hit single, La Isla Bonita the first week then I Wanna Dance With Somebody (Who Loves Me) for the further two weeks.
+It reached #1 in Ireland, but reached #2 in UK, Norway, Sweden, Germany, held off the top spot in UK, Norway and Sweden by Whitney Houston's smash single "I Wanna Dance With Somebody (Who Loves Me)," and in Germany where the song was held off by Madonna's major hit single "La Isla Bonita" the first week then "I Wanna Dance With Somebody (Who Loves Me)" for the further two weeks.

 Background

 Conception

 "Hold Me Now" was written, composed, and recorded by Johnny Logan.
 Lyrically, It is a ballad sung from the point of view of a man whose love interest is leaving him for someone else ("from now on you'll be with someone else instead of me").
 The singer pleads with his girlfriend to "touch, touch [him] the way you used to do" in order to leave him with good memories of their relationship, even as they "fill this memory / for the last time".
 The chorus then tells the girl "don't say a word", as they prepare to part.
 Despite the sad nature of the parting, the singer says "I will know / though we're apart / we'll always be together", which implies some sort of optimism on his part.
 The music is a typical power ballad, with the final chorus being introduced by a choir of backing singers –Joan Lea, Karen Black, and Alain Pentony–.